halbs13/Dynamics-NAV-Payroll/au-payroll-setup-payroll-codes.md

 A Pay Location is assigned to each employee to determine where the employee pay advice is printed.
 Pay Locations are optional.

-1. In the **Search** box, enter **Pay Locations**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Pay Locations.
+1. In the **Search** box, enter **Pay Locations**, and then choose the related link or go to the following menu: *Departments/Payroll/Setup/Payroll Setup/General/Pay Codes Setup/Pay Locations*.

 2. Fill the fields in the following table.